 ■ implementing robust systems to ensure a lone worker has returned to their base or home once their task is completed.

-There are no lone worker specific policies in the U.K, however, the main legislation covering occupational health and safety are the Health and Safety at Work etc. Act 1974, together with later amendments, and the Management of Health and Safety at Work Regulations 1999.
+There is no specific lone worker policy in the U.K, however, the primary legislation covering occupational health and safety are; the Health and Safety at Work etc. Act 1974, together with later amendments, and the Management of Health and Safety at Work Regulations 1999.

-Employers are required under these regulations to assess risks in the workplace and take preventative measures when risks are identified.
-The legislation recognises that common sense and adequate management practices should lead employers toward reasonable safety policies.
+Employers have a legal obligation under these regulations to assess risks in the workplace and take preventative measures, introducing proper procedures, when risks are identified.
+The safety legislation recognises that common sense and adequate management practices should lead employers toward reasonable safety policies.
 Companies should create a robust lone working policy that can be referred to and used as guidance for any employee who works alone.

 The Health and Safety at Work Act 1974 sets out the general duties of employers and employees to their own and each other’s safety.
 These duties are qualified in the Act by the principle of ‘so far as is reasonably practicable’.
 Therefore, an employer does not have to take measures to avoid or reduce the risk if they are technically impossible or if the time, trouble or cost of the measures would be grossly disproportionate to the risk.
-What the law requires employers to look at what the risks are and take sensible measures to prevent them.
+The legal requirement for employers is to look at what the risks are and take sensible safety measures to prevent them.

-The Management of Health and Safety at Work Regulations 1999: requires employers in consultation with employees to carry out risk assessments, make arrangements to implement necessary measures, appoint competent people and arrange for appropriate information and training.
-Employers do need to check that lone workers have no medical conditions that make them unsuitable for working alone.
+The Management of Health and Safety at Work Regulations 1999 requires employers, in consultation with employees, to; carry out risk assessments, make arrangements to implement necessary measures, appoint competent people and arrange for appropriate information and training.
+Employers do need to check that any lone working staff do not have medical conditions that make them unsuitable for working alone.

 Other UK legislation that is relevant to the safety of lone workers includes: